Travel.State.Gov > International Travel > Learn About Your Destination > Lebanon International Travel Information

-LGBTI Travelers: LGBTI status and/or conduct is criminalized in Lebanon, and LGBTI persons can face significant social stigma.
-Article 534 of the Lebanese Penal Code prohibits “unnatural sexual intercourse,” an offense punishable by up to one year in prison.
-Although this provision has been interpreted in different ways by Lebanese courts and prosecutions are rare, LGBTI adults have been charged, tried, and sentenced for engaging in consensual same-sex relations.
-Authorities have typically arrested LGBTI individuals for other minor offenses, and then subsequently charged them with violation of Article 534 when evidence of their LGBTI identity is found.
-While prosecution is uncommon, short-term detentions do occur, which can expose individuals to discrimination and abuse.
-See our LGBTI Travel Information page and section 6 of the Department of State's Human Rights report for further details.
+LGBTQI+ Travelers: LGBTQI+ status and/or conduct is criminalized in Lebanon, and LGBTQI+ persons can face significant social stigma.
+Article 534 of the Lebanese Penal Code prohibits sexual relations, “contradicting the laws of nature,” an offense punishable by up to one year in prison.
+Although Lebanese courts have interpreted this provision in different ways and prosecutions are rare, judicial decisions can vary case-to-case and LGBTQI+ adults have been charged, tried, and convicted for engaging in consensual same-sex relations.
+Authorities have arrested LGBTQI+ individuals for minor offenses, then charged them with violation of Article 534 when evidence of their LGBTQI+ identity is uncovered, through searches of cell phones or other personal material.
+While prosecution is uncommon, short-term detentions can expose individuals to discrimination and abuse.

-Military Service Obligation: Mandatory military service in Lebanon was abolished on February 4, 2007.
-However, travelers with questions about prior military service, desertion, or failure to register in the past should contact the Military Office of the Embassy of Lebanon, 2560 28th Street, N.W., Washington, D.C.
-20008, or call (202) 265-2335 or fax (202) 667-0063 for details prior to traveling to Lebanon.
-Information about military service can also be found at the Lebanese government website.
+Military Service Obligation: Mandatory military service in Lebanon was abolished in 2007.
+However, travelers with questions about prior military service, desertion, or failure to register in the past should contact the Embassy of Lebanon in Washington, D.C. for details prior to traveling to Lebanon.

 Customs: Lebanese customs authorities may enforce strict regulations concerning import and export of items, such as firearms, military paraphernalia, professional camera equipment, other communications equipment, or antiquities.
-You should contact the Embassy of Lebanon in Washington, D.C., or one of Lebanon's consulates in the United States, for specific information regarding customs requirements.
+You should contact the Embassy of Lebanon in Washington, D.C., for specific information regarding customs requirements.
 Please see our information on customs regulations.